googleapis/google-cloud-dotnet/CONVENTIONS.md

   or prohibit it.)
 - Structs should be immutable.
 - All static members should be thread-safe.
-(Ideally, make shared data immutable, but protect it with a lock if it has to be mutable.)
+(Ideally, make shared data immutable, but protect it with a lock if it has to be mutable).

 Asynchrony
 ---